 - Autologous Stem Cell Transplantation

 - Allogeneic Stem Cell Transplantation Follow Up, Short and Long Term

 - Inpatient and Outpatient Leukemia

 The Division of Pediatric Hematology/Oncology, chaired by Dr. Silva, provides services in outpatient and inpatient pediatric hematology, and a comprehensive children's cancer service.

 Hematopathology services are provided by the Department of Pathology, which includes Drs Good, Farmer, Lebrun, Lillicrap, Quest, and Rauh.
 Together they comprise the Division of Hematopathology.

-The Palliative Care Medicine Program provides consultative services to Kingston General Hospital, Kingston Regional Cancer Centre, St. Mary's of the Lake Hospital, the local community, and the region.
-There are 6 inpatient beds at St. Mary's of the Lake Hospital.
+The Palliative Care Medicine Program provides consultative services to Kingston General Hospital, Kingston Regional Cancer Centre, Providence Care Hospital, the local community, and the region.
 Beds for complex palliative cases exist on Kidd 9 at KGH.